cal-itp/data-infra/docs/architecture/services.md

 With the exception of Airflow, which is [managed via Google Cloud Composer](https://github.com/cal-itp/data-infra/tree/main/airflow#upgrading-airflow-itself), changes to the services discussed here are deployed via CI/CD processes that run automatically when new code is merged to the relevant Cal-ITP repository.
 These CI/CD processes are not all identical - different services have different testing steps that run when a pull request is opened against the services's code.
 Some services undergo a full test deployment when a PR is opened, some report the changes that a subject [Helm chart](https://helm.sh/docs/topics/charts/) will undergo upon merge, and some just perform basic linting.

 READMEs describing the individual testing and deployment process for each service are linked in the below table, and [the CI README](https://github.com/cal-itp/data-infra/tree/main/ci/README.md) provides some more general context for Kubernetes-based deployments.
+Many services are [monitored via Sentry](#monitoring-running-services).

 | Name              | Function                                                                                                                                                                                 | URL                                                                                       | Source code and README (if present)                                                                 | K8s namespace      | Development/test environment?    | Service Type                   |
 | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- | ------------------ | -------------------------------- | ------------------------------ |